 Here’s the deal: if you’re considerate about the ingredients you buy — well-sourced, grass-fed beef, tomato sauce with as few additives as possible, high quality pepperoni, and fresh mozzarella — and if you’re mindful of your portion, a meatzza may very well be one of the happiest ways we’ve ever used ground beef, outside of tacos.

-I’ve seen this idea floating around, and while some may be turned off by the forthrightness of all this meat, I don’t know; I dig it.
-The crust is a meatball, for crying out loud.
-There’s the sweetness of the sauce.
-Soft slices of fresh mozzarella.
-There are enough pieces of spicy pepperoni on here to ensure that you’ll never run out.
-You’ll never be sad again.
+I’ve seen this idea floating around, and while some may be turned off by the forthrightness of all this meat, I dig it.
+The crust is essentially a meatball.
+It’s covered in tomato sauce and topped with soft slices of fresh mozzarella and spicy pepperoni.
+In short, it’s a few of my favorite things in one pan.

-Since I won’t lie to you, there are two general problems that you’ll encounter when make a meatzza: the shrinking and the grease.
+Now, there are 2 general problems that you’ll encounter when make a meatzza: the shrinking and the grease.

 Yes, the pizza you see spread above shrinks significantly.
 That pan (above) is 12″, and doesn’t it look like such a sizable pie?
 I thought the same.
 The cold hard truth, though, is that when you pull that meatzza out of the oven, fully baked, it will likely fall somewhere between 8- and 9-inches.
 And there will be a pool of grease around it.
 It’s OK; we all wonder what the hell we’re going to do with the grease.
 Just let the pizza rest for a few minutes, drain off the drippings, slice, and serve.
 I’m sorry you even had to do that.